Integrating infinitesimal (super) actions: The foliation and uniqueness

 for the restriction of the vector field $Z_A$ to $\Liealg g_0\times U$.
-As the coordinates $X_i$ and $x_j$ can be used as well in the source as in the target space of this local flow $\Phi_A$, and because the components of $Z_A$ in the direction of $\partial_{X_i}$ and $\partial_{x_j}$ for $j>d$ are zero, we can write this local flow sloppily as
+As the coordinates $X_i$ and $x_j$ can be used as well in the source as in the target space of this local flow $\Phi_A$, and because the components of $Z_A$ in the direction of $\partial_{X_i}$ and $\partial_{x_j}$ for $j>d$ are zero, we can write this local flow sloppily as (using that $I_o$ is connected)

-Now let $(t,X,g,m)\in I_o\times W_o\times U_o$ be arbitrary and let $W_1\times V_{b_{>d}}^c$ be a basic open neighbourhood of $\Phi_A(t,X,g,m)$ for the leaf topology.
-As $\Phi_A(t,X,g,m)$ also belongs to $\Liealg g_0\times U$, there exists $a_{d+1}, \dots, a_{d+n}$ such that $\Phi_A(t,X,g,m)\in W_1 \times U_{a_{>d}}$.
+Now let $(t,X,g,m)\in I_o\times W_o\times U_o$ be arbitrary and let $W_1\times V_{b_{\kleinlessthan d}}^c$ be a basic open neighbourhood of $\Phi_A(t,X,g,m)$ for the leaf topology.
+As $\Phi_A(t,X,g,m)$ also belongs to $\Liealg g_0\times U$, there exists $a_{d+1}, \dots, a_{d+n}$ such that $\Phi_A(t,X,g,m)\in W_1 \times U_{a_{\kleinlessthan d}}$.
 According to the proof of \recalt{slicesbasistopology}, we thus have